Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

 In summary, we have shown that the $su(2)^{\,}_{2}$ coupled-wire construction in (2+1)-dimensional spacetime has a threefold topological degeneracy on the two-torus.
-The proof that this topological degeneracy is threefold and not fourfold relied on the observation that the ``spin-$\frac{1}{2}$'' string operators obey the non-Abelian exchange algebra \eqref{eq2Dcase: Gamma^sigma_1 Gamma^sigma_2 exchange algebra}.
+This value of the degeneracy is in agreement with the value $2+1=3$ obtained directly from the $SU(2)$ non-Abelian Chern-Simons theory at level $2$ \cite{Witten89,Cabra00}.
+The proof that this topological degeneracy is threefold and not fourfold relied on the observation that the ``spin-$1/2$'' string operators obey the non-Abelian exchange algebra \eqref{eq2Dcase: Gamma^sigma_{1} Gamma^sigma_{2} exchange algebra}.
+We summarize the full algebra of the various string operators in Table\ \ref{table2Dcase: summary of algebra}.
 This algebra, whereby exchanging the two operators does not simply produce a phase factor, but instead enacts a nontrivial transformation on the operators themselves, is the essence of what it means to be a non-Abelian topological phase.
-We will see that a similar, albeit richer, algebra arises in the (3+1)-dimensional case discussed in the next section.
-For future comparison with the (3+1)-dimensional case, we summarize the exchange algebra of the ``spin-$1$'' and ``spin-$\frac{1}{2}$'' string operators in Table~\ref{table2Dcase: summary of algebra}.
-In both the (2+1)- and (3+1)-dimensional cases, the non-Abelian algebra that encodes the topological degeneracy is induced by the algebra of the primary operators of the corresponding CFT.